Entries to the 2020/21 Rural Business Awards are now officially open!

 Here at the RBAs we have a lengthy and detailed judging process.
 Entrants are awarded points in 17 different categories, by at least 5 different judges.
 Then we take an average to determine the final score.
 There are a total of 20 marks available for each category.

-There are three rounds of judging.
-The judging process is basically the same for both the Shortlisting and Regional and National Final rounds.
+There are two rounds of judging.
+The judging process is basically the same for both the Shortlisting and National Final rounds.
 First the Judges consider all the entries, and score them.
 From those scores we announce the entries with the highest average scores in each category as finalists.
 Then a different set of judges will score the finalists, looking a little deeper and more critically into their entries.
-The results of this round of judging are kept even from the judges themselves until the Awards ceremonies.
+The results of this round of judging are kept even from the judges themselves until the Awards ceremony.

 Entries to the Rural Business Awards are judged by a panel of external judges, which means that the RBA team are free to help you as much as you need, as we have no impact on the final scores.
 The judges are always industry leaders, experts either in the business world, the rural sector, or both!
 Each year we draw a pool of judges from our supporters and sponsors, and a few past winners.
 In previous years, the judges have included representatives from the Federation of Small Businesses, the Institute of Family Business, Harper Adams University, and the CLA, to name a few!